-This policy is important for all Utah businesses.
-It covers common risks, including customer property damage and injuries.
-Most commercial leases require this coverage.
+This type of business liability insurance is important for all Utah businesses.
+It covers common third-party risks, and it's required by most commercial leases.

-This policy bundles property insurance and general liability insurance in one plan.
-It's often the most cost-effective type of commercial insurance for a Utah business.
+A BOP bundles commercial property insurance and general liability coverage in one plan.
+It's often the most cost-effective type of business insurance.

-Workers’ compensation insurance is required for Utah businesses that have employees.
-It can cover medical costs for work injuries and illnesses.
+Workers’ comp insurance is required for all Utah businesses that have employees.
+It also protects sole proprietors from work injury costs that health insurance might deny.